cvknage/cvknage/content/blog/03-raspberry-pi-timemaching-and-nas.md

 pi@raspberrypi:~ $
 ```

-`sda4` is my TimeMachine partition mounted as `/media/pi/TimeMachine`.
+`sda4` is my TimeMachine partition mounted at `/media/pi/TimeMachine`.
 `sda5` is my NAS partition mounted at `/media/pi/NAS`.

 Because you installed Raspberry Pi with Desktop (in [part 1]({{<relref"/blog/01-raspberry-pi-headless-setup">}} "Headless Raspberry Pi Server")), removable media will be auto mounted to `/media/pi` by the the <a href="https://manpages.debian.org/bullseye/pcmanfm/pcmanfm.1.en.html" target="_blank" class="code-doc">`pcmanfm`</a> desktop process.